-- 11.1 The League positions shall be determined by awarding: - 11.1.1 two points for a win and zero for a loss in senior leagues; and - 11.1.2 three points for a win and one point for a loss in all age group competitions. - 11.2 Zero points shall be awarded for a Match lost by default or forfeit.
-In the event that a Match is lost by default or forfeit, Basketball England may also deduct a number of points as it considers to be appropriate in accordance with Regulation 24.3. - 11.3 Games voided due to a force majeure will be listed as 0-0 and no league points awarded to either team.
+- 11.1 The League positions shall be determined by awarding: - 11.1.1 two points for a win and zero for a loss in senior leagues. - 11.1.2 three points for a win and one point for a loss in all junior leagues. - 11.2 Zero points shall be awarded for a Match lost by forfeit.

+- 11.3 In junior leagues, one point shall be awarded for a Match lost by default.
+In senior national leagues, zero points shall be awarded for a Match lost by default. - 11.4 In the event that a Match is lost by default or forfeit, Basketball England may also deduct a number of points as it considers to be appropriate in accordance with Regulation 25. - 11.5 Where a game is awarded in junior national leagues, it is at the discretion of Basketball England whether one point for a loss shall be awarded. - 11.6 Void games will be listed as 0-0 and no league points awarded to either team.

-12. EQUALITY OF POINTS
+12. CLASSIFICATION OF TEAMS